dualra1n/dualra1n/README.md

 Example: ./dualboot.sh --dualboot 14.3

-    --dualboot          Dualboot your device with any SEP and Baseband compatible iOS 14 version.
+    --dualboot          dualboot your idevice with ios 14,15.

     --jail-palera1n     Use this only when you already jailbroken with semitethered palera1n to avoid disk errors.

-    --jailbreak         Jailbreak the dualbooted iOS with Pogo.
+    --jailbreak         jailbreak your second ios with pogo.
 Usage :  ./dualboot.sh --jailbreak 14.3

     --taurine           Jailbreak dualbooted iOS with Taurine.
-Usage: ./dualboot.sh --jailbreak 14.3 --taurine
+Usage: ./dualboot.sh --jailbreak 14.3 --taurine NOT RECOMMENDED

+    --fixHard           this will fix microphone, girocopes, camera, audio, etc. at the moment home button its not fixed yet.

     --help              Print this help.

     --get-ipsw           Automaticly downloads IPSW that you want to dualboot.
 Dont forget specify iOS version.
+THIS DOES'NT WORK.

     --dfuhelper         A helper to enter DFU if you struggling in it.

-    --boot              Lets you boot into dualbooted iOS.
-Use it alone.
+    --boot              Lets you boot into dualbooted iOS. use this when you are already dualbooted .
 Usage : ./dualboot.sh --boot

     --dont-create-part   Skips the creating a new disk partition if you have them already.

     --restorerootfs     Deletes dualbooted OS. and remember put --jail-palera1n if you have palera1n semitethered jailbreak

-    --fix-preboot       that restore preboot with the prebootBackup. --fix-preboot
+    --recoveryModeAlways    this fixed the first ios when the first ios or the main ios always are entering in recovery mode

     --debug             Debug the script